 10. False impersonation of previous owner

 Common and similar names can make it possible to falsely “impersonate” a property owner.
 If you purchase a home that was once sold by a false owner, you can risk losing your legal claim to the property.
-This is another great reason to buy title insurance.

 Play it Safe